 PS The image is from "Grosses bêtes & petites bêtes", images and text by André-Hellé (Paris, 1912), with a little graphical editing by Mama Lisa.

 This article was posted on Saturday, June 13th, 2009 at 11:41 am and is filed under American Kids Songs, Children's Songs, Countries & Cultures, Crocodile Tears, English, Languages, Poems, Poetry, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Crocodile Tears – A Poem”